mlin/spVCF/SPEC.md

 In addition to this lossless encoding, spVCF suggests a convention for discarding QC measures in cells where they probably won't be useful, which markedly reduces data volume and increases the compressibility of what remains.

-### Lossless encoding
+### Sparse encoding

-spVCF adopts identically from pVCF the tab-delimited text scheme with header, and the first nine columns providing all variant-level details.
-The sparse encoding affects the genotype matrix `V[i,j]`, *i* indexing variant sites and *j* indexing the *N* samples, written across tab-delimited columns ten through 9+*N* of the pVCF text file.
-Each entry `V[i,j]` is a colon-delimited text string including the genotype and various QC measures (DP, AD, PL, ...).
+spVCF adopts from pVCF the tab-delimited text format with header, and the first nine columns providing all variant-level details.
+The sparse encoding concerns the genotype matrix `V[i,j]`, *i* indexing variant sites and *j* indexing the *N* samples, written across tab-delimited columns ten through 9+*N* of the pVCF text file.
+Each entry `V[i,j]` is a colon-delimited text string including the genotype and various QC measures (DP, AD, PL, etc.).

 In the spVCF encoding, entries are replaced with a double-quotation mark `"` if they're identical to the entry *above*: `S[i,j] <- " if i>0 and V[i,j] == V[i-1,j]; V[i,j] otherwise`.
 Here 'identical' includes all QC measures exactly.
-(Such repetition is actually common in pVCF produced by merging gVCF files or other intermediates that convey reference coverage in lengthy bands.)
+(Such repetition is common in pVCF produced by merging gVCF files or other intermediates summarizing reference coverage in lengthy bands.)

-Then, within each row of `S`, consecutive runs double-quotation marks are abbreviated with a text integer, so for example a horizontal run of 42 quotes is written `"42`, appropriately tab-delimited from adjacent entries.
-The result is a ragged matrix.
+Then, within each row of `S`, consecutive runs of double-quotation marks are abbreviated with a text integer, so for example a horizontal run of 42 quotes is written `"42`, appropriately tab-delimited from adjacent entries.
+The result is a ragged tab-delimited matrix.

+Worked example:

+### Decoding and checkpoints

-spVCF can be decoded back to pVCF starting from the first line which will be "dense" by construction.
-Upon encountering a quotation mark or an encoded run, the decoder can repeat the last-emitted entry in the appropriate column(s).
+spVCF can be decoded back to pVCF by, first, repeating the first line, which is identical to the original by construction.
+On subsequent lines, the decoder copies out explicit entries and upon encountering a quotation mark or an encoded run, repeats the last-emitted entry from the respective column(s).

-### Checkpoints
+Decoding a given line of spVCF generally requires contextual state from previous lines, potentially back to the beginning of the file.
+To expedite random access within a spVCF file, the encoder should also generate periodic *checkpoints*, which are simply pVCF lines copied verbatim without any run-encoding.
+Subsequent spVCF lines can be decoded by looking back no further than the last checkpoint.

+To facilitate finding the last checkpoint, the encoder must prepend an INFO field to the eighth column of each non-checkpoint line, `spVCF_checkpointPOS=12345`, giving the VCF `POS` of the last checkpoint line.
+The decoder must remove this extra field from the output pVCF.
+A spVCF line is a checkpoint if and only if it lacks this `spVCF_checkpointPOS` field first in its INFO column.

+The first line for each reference contig (chromosome) must be a checkpoint, naturally including the first line in the file.

+(Using `POS` for the pointer, rather than line numbers, is convenient for reusing tabix for random access within a block-compressed spVCF file.)

 ### QC entropy reduction or "squeezing"